Adrenal lymphangiomas, also known as cystic adrenal lymphangiomas, are rare, benign cystic adrenal lesions.

 Adrenal lymphangiomas are extremely rare; prevalence is estimated at 0.06% 8.
 They can occur at any age, with a peak incidence between the 3rd and 6th decades of life.
 According to one series, there may be a slight right-sided and female predilection 3.

 They usually remain asymptomatic throughout life and are almost always incidentally detected.
-Rarely patients may have abdominal pain 3.
+Rarely, patients may have abdominal pain 3.

-It is supposed to occur as a result of a developmental abnormality of lymphatic channels 4.
+They supposedly occur as a result of a developmental abnormality of lymphatic channels 4.